esteblock/token-playground/docs/3_environment_preparation.md

 # Token Playground Chapter 3 : Environment preparation

-To run Token playground script requires Docker isntalled in  your system .
-Next we detail the steps to follow in order to isntall envirenoment.
-Basically you willl need:
+To run Token playground script requires Docker installed in  your system.
+Next we detail the steps to follow in order to install envirenoment.
+Basically you will need:

 -  Create a  docker common network
--  Run docker container soroban-preview, that includes soroban cli, rus
+-  Run docker container soroban-preview, that includes soroban cli, Rust and other tools [Token Playground](https://github.com/esteblock/token-playground/) uses
+-  Run docker stellar/quickstart that provides a local  stellar node
 -  Create two stellar address accounts (isser and destination address)
 -  Configure setting.json